 About

-Fortunately, the Trust was able to work with the family and the donor to see this beautiful land remain -- providing a lush forest for the community.
+The Trust was able to work with the Potter family and the donors to see this beautiful land remain -- providing a lush forest for the community.
 We thank the Potter family for making this preservation plan possible.
 The protection of this land adds significant forest preserve to the Springs hamlet and provides hikers with wonderful trails that connect to the Paumanok Path.
 Trail heads can be found on both Accabonac Road and Springs-Fireplace Road.
 (See the trail head kiosk here.)

 The wooded property of the Accabonac Preserve is located in the aquifer overlay district, and had the development potential of 37 homes.
 A 7.2-acre portion of the property is subject to restrictions held by the Town of East Hampton.
 The Preserve is in close proximity to other Town-protected properties and Trust Preserves.
 After acquisition, the Trust was given a small house that was moved to the property to provide housing for our Quail Hill Farm apprentices and staff.